IbrahimItani01/baddil/README.md

 ### Baddĭl is built using the following technologies

 - This project uses the [Nest.js](https://nestjs.com/) framework for the backend.
 Nest.js is a progressive Node.js framework built with TypeScript, enabling efficient and scalable server-side development.
-- For the database, the app uses [MongoDB](https://www.mongodb.com/).
-MongoDB is a NoSQL database that stores data in flexible, JSON-like documents, which makes it ideal for rapidly evolving applications like Baddĭl.
+- For the database, the app uses [Prisma](https://www.prisma.io/) with MySQL.
+Prisma is an ORM (Object Relational Mapper) that provides an efficient and type-safe database access layer for MySQL, making it easier to interact with the database and manage the schema in a structured and scalable manner.
-- The mobile app is developed using [React Native](https://reactnative.dev/).
-React Native allows for building mobile apps for iOS and Android using a single codebase, leveraging the power of React.
+- The mobile app is developed using [Expo](https://expo.dev/) on top of [React Native](https://reactnative.dev/).
+Expo provides a set of tools and services that streamline the development process for building iOS and Android apps with React Native, enabling faster iteration and easy deployment with a single codebase.
 - The broker web app is developed using [Next.js](https://nextjs.org/).
 Next.js is a React framework that enables server-side rendering and static site generation for optimized performance and SEO.
 - The admin desktop app is built using [Electron](https://www.electronjs.org/), which wraps the Next.js app to provide a seamless desktop experience across platforms.
 - The runtime and task management are handled by [Bun](https://bun.sh/).
 Bun is a fast, modern JavaScript runtime that works well for handling tasks in web and mobile applications.